glscopeclient/scopehal-fwp-bridge/README.md

 Each time the scope triggers, the server sends a two part data block to the client consisting of a fixed sized header and variable sized per-channel waveform data.

-The header consists of four consecutive CDescHeader structures (as documented in the "Fast Wave Port Function" section of the Teledyne LeCroy Advanced Customization Instruction Manual).
+The header consists of four consecutive CDescHeader structures (as documented in the "Fast Wave Port Function" section of the Teledyne LeCroy Advanced Customization Instruction Manual) for channels 1-4 in sequence.
 If a channel is subscribed, the CDescHeader block will contain the raw waveform headers as provided via FastWavePort.
 If the channel is inactive, an all-zeroes CDescHeader is sent instead as a placeholder.

 After the headers, each channel's data is sent.
 The data block consists of header.numSamples signed 16-bit integers, and is copied verbatim from the FastWavePort shared memory without any preprocessing.